 Though, there are some legitimate concerns for transition lens.
 One of them is that some people do not like how slowly the transition lenses changes colors.
 People do not want to be stuck wearing sunglasses indoors.
 Though, with recent advancement in transition technology, the few minutes that it takes to change colors have dropped significantly to a few seconds.
 When I am with a patient and trying to introduce transition lenses, I usually demonstrate it with my own frames, expose my lens to UV light, and even before my explanation, the lenses changes back to regular glasses.
 It’s that fast now.

-I’ve actually timed how long my transition lenses change color and it clocked in at around 5 seconds to change from clear to dark and from dark to clear at around 1 minute .
-It is not a long time.
+I’ve actually timed how long my transition lenses change color and it clocked in at around 5 seconds to change from clear to dark and from dark to clear at around 1 minute.
+Which is not a long time.

 The second concern that people have about transition lenses is the scenario in which it changes colors.
 In a cloudy and overcast day, even though its not very sunny, UV light does get through so your transition lenses will change colors.
 Some people may not like that they look like they are wearing sunglasses in a day that is not sunny.
 Or have a semi tinted look all day long.